biodiversitydata-se/SOS/Docs/ClientDevelopment.md

 ## Case sensitivity
-Use "case insensitive" when deserializing JSON data from SOS.
+Use **case-insensitive** deserialization when handling JSON data from SOS.
 This prevents errors that can be difficult to identify.
 ```csharp
 var jsonSerializerOptions = new JsonSerializerOptions {
   PropertyNameCaseInsensitive = true